-Used to calibrate the internal < reference#> standard by assigning a new < actual resistance> to it.
-The channel numbers (numeric suffices) used for the internal resistor are given in section 10.2.1.
+Used to calibrate the internal <reference#> standard by assigning a new <actual resistance> to it.
+The adjustment is only applied if calibration has already been unlocked using the CALibrate:UNLock command (see section 11.6.38).

+The channel numbers (numeric suffices) used for the internal resistor are given in section 11.3.
 The calibrated value is stored as a floating point number and will therefore be subject to some rounding (less than 0.12ppm of value)